Vivaldi101/3dDreams/README.md

-Vulkan renderer with mesh shading and ray tracing written in C23 with minimal library dependencies (cgltf, volk, stb image) written from scratch.
+Vulkan renderer with mesh shading and ray tracing written in C23 with minimal library dependencies (cgltf, volk, stb image) written from scratch for Win32.

 Orbit camera usage: left-click to orbit eye, right-click to pan, wheel to zoom in and out.